 Experienced welders all use either copper or bronze for this because they’re the best metals.
 When it comes to the two going head to head, tough, copper wins.

 Copper is much more conductive than brass (and also more conductive than bronze, the third most common clamp type).
 Although silver is the best, it is also way more expensive and completely unnecessary when copper does the job well.

 Despite this, brass is still used very frequently.
 Most of the time, copper is hard to find unless it is only used as plating.
 Most clamps are brass or steel with copper plates.

 When it comes to welding, the conductivity difference between copper and brass is insignificant enough that a lot of people like to save money on solid copper by using brass.

 Copper is our choice because it’s a good balance.
 When comparing cost, the resistance to corrosion, and conductivity of copper, brass, bronze, and silver, copper is well balanced.
-This is why it is gaining popularity and regularly used in wiring jobs.
+This is why it is gaining popularity and is regularly used in wiring jobs.

-As you can see, it is very important to have a good solid ground.
+As you can see, it is very important to have good solid ground.
 That’s why I recommend a solid copper ground clamp.

 The grounding clamp improves the quality of your welds thanks to increased current flow and performance from your machine.
 It also keeps you safe and prevents you from being the thing that completes the electric circuit.
-This prevents you from getting shocked or burned from your welder.
+This prevents you from getting shocked or burned by your welder.

 Grounding clamps are very easy to use.
 You simply clean a piece of metal and clamp it down to complete the circuit.
-Most of the time, the best safety and quality practice dictate that you clamp your ground clamp directly to your workpiece.
+Most of the time, the best safety and quality practices dictate that you clamp your ground clamp directly to your workpiece.

 When this is not possible, you can clamp it to a metal table or workbench.
 Just remember that doing this makes the cable part of the circuit, so you need to avoid leaning on the table or brushing against the cable while you work.